{user_name}

 2. the processing is unlawful and you oppose the erasure of the personal data and request instead the restriction of their use;

-3. the controller no longer needs the personal data for the purposes of the processing, but you require them for the establishment, exercise or defense of legal claims; or
+3. the controller no longer needs the personal data for the purposes of the processing, but you require them for the establishment, exercise or defence of legal claims; or

 4. where you have objected to processing pursuant to Art.
 21(1) GDPR and it is not yet clear whether the legitimate grounds of the controller override your grounds.

-Where processing of personal data concerning you has been restricted, such personal data — apart from their storage — may only be processed with your consent or for the establishment, exercise or defense of legal claims or for the protection of the rights of another natural or legal person or for reasons of important public interest of the Union or of a Member State.
+Where the processing of personal data concerning you has been restricted, such data - apart from their storage - shall only be processed with your consent or for the establishment, exercise or defence of legal claims or for the protection of the rights of another natural or legal person or for reasons of important public interest of the Union or of a Member State.

-If the restriction of processing under the above conditions has been lifted, you will be informed by the controller before the restriction is lifted.
+Where the restriction of processing has been restricted pursuant to the above conditions, you shall be informed by the controller before the restriction is lifted.

 4. Right to erasure